aurelienflieger/cv-app/README.md

 ### WHAT MY LEARNING TARGETS WERE FOR THIS PROJECT
 - Thinking in React
 - Understanding the difference between state & props
+- Learning how to integrate third-party packages in order not to reinvent the wheels
-- Improving my CSS design patterns by limiting my options: creating matching color palettes, assigning values to variables
+- Improving my design cohesion skills by limiting my options: creating matching color palettes, using fewer values & assigning them to variables
 - Animating individual SVG units with CSS

 ### WHAT MY VISION FOR THIS PROJECT WAS